 To refresh a specific tile on the Azure dashboard, click on the Context menu of that particular tile –> Choose the Refresh option.

-You may also like following the below articles
+You may also like following the articles below

 Wrapping Up

-Well, we learned the step-by-step guide to create Azure Portal Dashboard.
+Well, we learned the step-by-step guide to creating Azure Portal Dashboard.
 Not only that, but we have also discussed how to edit, clone, and delete Azure Portal Dashboard.
 Now it’s your turn to create your customized Azure Dashboard in Azure Portal.